Biophysical Methods is an upper-division course open to seniors and graduate students that will be offered in Fall 2018.

 Lectures: Lectures are an important component of this course.
 Students will be responsible for the material presented in lectures.
 Class attendance is vital for a complete understanding of the concepts presented in this course and questions during lectures are strongly encouraged.
 Class participation constitutes 5% of the course grade.
 PowerPoint slides presented during the lectures will be handed out at the beginning of the lecture and posted on Blackboard after each lecture.
 Slides with additional material covered during lecture may be added.
 Lecture notes will be posted on Blackboard after each lecture.

 Examinations: There will be one preliminary exam and one team project.
 The exam will cover material from the lectures and assigned readings.
-In the team project, groups of 3 or 4 will have to write an “NIH R21”-type proposal on a particular biophysical problem that requires the application of at least 3 methods covered in class.
+In the term paper, individual students will have to write an “NIH R21”-type proposal on a particular biophysical problem that requires the application of at least 2 methods covered in class.
 The instructor will provide a list of subjects suitable for the proposal, but students are also welcome to consult with the instructor if they want to write the term paper on any other interdisciplinary project.

 Academic Integrity: The Cornell Code of Academic Integrity will be strictly enforced.
 Students are encouraged to discuss homework and laboratory report questions with classmates; however, each student must prepare their own written work.
 Copying someone else’s homework or laboratory report is not permitted and is a clear violation of the Code of Academic Integrity.